molgenis/molgenis.org/public/documentation/guide-explore.md

     * Default value
     * i18n fields
 * Delete:
-  * Yes for non system entities
+  * Yes, for non-system entities

-####Convertion list of data types
+####Conversion list of data types
-Here is a list convertion allowed in the metadata edit and some motivation with some extra info.
+This list describes the allowed conversion of data types in the metadata edit, and also some extra info and motivation.

 #####BOOL
 * Allowed: